-If you have always loved eggplant tofu but Panda Express doesn’t serve it near your location anymore or if you always wanted to try it but never had a chance, you should fry up your skillet now and make this tofu, eggplant, and bell pepper dish stir-fried in a sweet and spicy sauce.
+Have you always loved eggplant tofu, but Panda Express doesn’t serve it near your location anymore, or if you always wanted to try it but never had a chance?
+Fry up your skillet now and make this tofu, eggplant, and bell pepper dish stir-fried in a sweet and spicy sauce.

 What to expect from this recipe?